kudobuilder/kudo.dev/content/docs/features.md

 If you already have KUDO installed, you can run `kudo init --enable-validation -o yaml --dry-run` to get the kubernetes resources needed for installation and then apply them to the cluster via `kubectl apply -f`.

 Be aware that **KUDO admission webhook has a dependency on cert-manager 0.11 or higher**.
 You have to have cert-manager installed in your cluster prior to installing the webhook for everything to work.
+To install, follow the [instructions in the docs](https://cert-manager.io/docs/installation/).

 As a part of the installation KUDO will:
 - expose endpoint over HTTPS in KUDO manager for the webhook